Aliy93/BNPL/docs/blueprint.md

-# **App Name**: Photo Poet
+# **App Name**: LoanFlow Mini

 ## Core Features:

-- Image Upload: Allow users to upload an image from their device or paste a URL.
-- AI Poem Generation: Use a generative AI model to analyze the image and create a poem based on its content.
-- Poem Refinement Tool: LLM tool that examines the generated poem to see whether there's opportunity to replace prosaic vocabulary or phrasings with richer vocabulary or stronger images.
-Let the LLM decide if the poem would be enhanced.
-- Poem Display: Display the generated poem with appropriate formatting and styling.
-- Customization: Allow users to customize the poem's style, tone, and length.
-- Poem Saving & Sharing: Allow users to save generated poems locally or share them on social media.
+- Provider Selection: Display a list of available loan providers.
+- Product Display: Show a list of loan products offered by the selected provider.
+- Eligibility and Offer: Simulate eligibility check and provide loan amount range.
+Uses a tool to determine eligibility based on limited user data, so that the rest of the MVP flow can function
+- Terms Calculation: Calculate and display service fee, interest rate, due date, and penalty amount based on user-entered loan amount.
+- Loan Detail View: Present a summary of loan details including type, amount, interest, fees, due date and repayment status in a detail view.

 ## Style Guidelines:

-- Primary color: Soft Lavender (#E6E6FA) to evoke creativity and tranquility.
+- Primary color: A muted, professional blue (#6699CC) to inspire confidence.
-- Background color: Light Gray (#F0F0F0) for a clean, unobtrusive backdrop.
+- Background color: Very light, desaturated blue-gray (#F0F4F7) to create a clean backdrop.
-- Accent color: Pale Green (#98FB98) for interactive elements.
+- Accent color: A warm, contrasting orange (#E67700) for calls to action and key information highlights.
-- Headline font: 'Belleza', a humanist sans-serif, to convey artistic expression.
-Body font: 'Alegreya', a humanist serif for readability of poems and user-interface elements.
+- Body and headline font: 'Inter', a sans-serif font that is modern, objective and suitable for displaying data.
-- Use line icons related to poetry and imagery.
-For example, a feather, inkwell, or camera.
+- Use clear and concise icons to represent loan types, status, and important actions.
-- Maintain a clean, uncluttered layout with generous spacing to enhance readability and visual appeal.
+- Maintain a clean, organized layout to prioritize information clarity, particularly in the Loan Detail View.
-- Use subtle animations such as fading transitions and gentle parallax scrolling effects to enhance the user experience without being distracting.